BoeckLab/ASCT/README.md

 # Repository Structure

-- `1_SciCore` – Code used for high-performance computing (HPC) on the SciCore cluster.
+- `1_SciCore` – Code used for image and data analysis within the high-performance computing (HPC) environment on the SciCore cluster..
-- `2_DataAnalysis` – Scripts used for data analysis within the HPC cluster in SciCore.
+- `2_DataAnalysis` – Scripts used for well-based data analysis within the HPC cluster.
-- `3_ASCT_Figs` – Code used to render figures presented in the study.
+- `3_ASCT_Figgures` – Code used to generate the figures presented in the study.
-- `Nature_microbiology_DemoPipeline` – A demonstration pipeline showing the full
-  workflow on a reduced dataset.
+- `Nature_microbiology_DemoPipeline` – A demonstration pipeline showing the full workflow on a reduced dataset.

 # Notes